Indigenous Food Share (IFS) CSA

 Share Size

-We were happy to continue offering a sliding scale payment model for our Indigenous Food Share program.
-This payment model reflects part of our mission, which aims to increase food access to Native families in the Twin Cities.
-This year, we are also offering a work share option where IFS members can work on the farm as another way to pay for their share.
+We were happy to continue offering a sliding scale payment model and payment plants for our Indigenous Food Share program.
+This reflects part of our mission, which aims to increase food access to Native families in the Twin Cities.
+We also offer a work share option where IFS members can trade work on the farm on pre-arranged dates as another way to pay for their share.

 Untitled design (48)